 How To Make Fried Apple Cider Glazed Donut Holes?

 - Prepare your drying station: Set a wire cooling rack on a baking sheet.
 You will allow the donut holes dry here after you’ve dipped them in the glaze.

-- In medium bowl, whisk together the egg, sour cream, and apple cider.
+- In a medium bowl, whisk together the egg, sour cream, and apple cider.

-- Add the wet mixture to the dry mix, followed with the melted butter, and fold to combine until you receive a very thick batter.
+- Add the wet mixture to the dry mix, followed by the melted butter, and fold to combine until you receive a very thick batter.

 - Get ready to fry the donut holes: Heat the oil in a 3-quart saucepan until the temperature reads 350°F. Use a moderate cookie scoop (about 1 1/2 tablespoons), to scoop up the batter.
 Fry the donut holes in batches, cooking each side for about 2 minutes, until the donut holes float to the surface and then turn golden brown.
 Repeat until all of the batter is used up.

 - You might not require all four tbsp of cider.
 Bear in mind that the glaze will thin because it hits the hot warm donuts.